zaphosting/docs/docs/fivem-change-servericon.md

 ### Uploading files

 The next step is to upload your ready image to your FiveM game server, which is done through the use of FTP.
-If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
+If you are not familiar with using FTP, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.

 Once you are logged in to FTP, navigate to the folder `gXXXX/gta-fivem/server-data/` and upload your server icon file there.
 Make sure to remember what the file is called.